Outdoor Burning Permits

 Silvicultural burning, or burning of forest land, is regulated by the Department of Natural Resources.

-Some burning doesn't fit into a specific permit category such as land clearing or agricultural.
-Burning for wildlife habitat enhancement requires a Special Burn Permit.
+Some outdoor burning doesn't fit into the categories above.
+Burning for wildlife habitat enhancement requires a Burn Permit Application: Special.
 Even some residential burning can require a special permit.

 To find out what burn zone you are in, click on a link below to view the map.